CNN will host a town hall discussion on sexual harassment in America

-CNN will host a town hall event moderated by CNN anchor Alisyn Camerota on Thursday, November 9.
+CNN will host a town hall event moderated by CNN anchor Alisyn Camerota on Thursday, November 9, at 9 p.m.
+ET.

 The discussion will include Gretchen Carlson, former Fox News anchor who made headlines last year suing former Fox News chief Roger Ailes for sexual harassment, and Anita Hill, activist and professor whose 1991 testimony at the Clarence Thomas hearings raised awareness of "sexual harassment" as an issue.